huymapmap40/api_builder/README.md

-# Api Config Builder
+# Api Request Builder

 ### Package Info:

-This is an utility of api config builder base on [axios](https://www.npmjs.com/package/axios) package.
+This is an utility of api request builder base on [axios](https://www.npmjs.com/package/axios) package.
 It make more easily to create new a http request and handling response.
 - Read introduce [axios](https://axios-http.com/docs/intro)
-- More contribute to [api-config-builder](https://github.com/huymapmap40/api_builder) github repo
+- More contribute to [api-req-builder](https://github.com/huymapmap40/api_builder) github repo

 ### Installing Package:

 ```
-npm install api-config-builder
+npm install api-req-builder
 ```
 ### Table methods: